alteryx/ayx-developer-sdk/docs/howto/how-to-make-tensorflow-plugin-with-ui/tensorflow-plugin-with-ui.md

 The majority of the above speaks for itself at this point in the guide.
-Our most notable (conceptual) addition is likely the `MultiProcessing` section:
+The most notable (conceptual) addition is likely the `MultiProcessing` section:

 ```python
 q = Queue()